 About Care Clift

-Carolyn “Care” Clift is a candidate in the 2018 Lt Governor race in Alaska.
+Carolyn “Care” Clift was a candidate in the 2018 Lt Governor race in Alaska.
+She hopes to run for another office in 2020.

 Carolyn “Care” Clift came to Alaska in 1979 to teach 5th-6th grade in a village on the Kuskokwim River.
 She raised three children and held a variety of education, social services, and healthcare jobs including Aniak Daycare Center Director and Reading Director/Teacher.
 Those jobs involved budgets, accounting, and grant-writing.